- Gender identity is a person’s internal feelings of being a woman, man, both, neither or something else.

 While sex is something you were assigned when you were born, gender is something you can choose or identify with.
 When people are first born, they are too young to express their gender identity independently, so people often presume their gender identity as the same as their sex.
-However, as a child grows they are able to make their own choices about how to express themselves.
+However, as a child grows, they are able to make their own choices about how to express themselves.
 Some parents are raising their children with a non-binary gender identity.
-When these children grow up, they may choose a different gender when they are older.
+When these children grow up, they may choose a their gender when they are older.

 What are different genders?

 There are many different gender identities in our world today, even more than we have listed below!
 Gender is self-defined and impacted by a person’s culture and values.
 New genders are being discussed every day!
 Below are a few of the most common.

 Below is a growing list of gender terms:

 Gender can be expressed in many ways: through our clothes, speech, activities, hobbies, and our behaviors.
 It’s ok for any of these things to change at different times, or in different situations, depending on what feels comfortable.
 Not all people who share a gender identity express it in the same way.
 For example, someone can identify as male and wear dresses.
 Someone can identify as nonbinary and wear dresses.
 It’s always important to ask someone their pronouns.
 Some examples of pronouns may be, “He/him/his, or she/her/hers or they/them/theirs.”

 What’s the difference between gender identity and sexual orientation?

 Many people confuse the two, but here is a simple way to understand the difference: gender identity is more about “who you are” (boy, girl, both, neither, or something else) and sexual orientation is about “who you have a crush on.”